abhiram-ar/webRTC-from-scratch-to-scale/README.md

 To do video call

 - we need to have mic/camera permission
+- set the `iceCandidates` of sender and reciver1
 - get audio and video `stream`
 - call `addTrack` on `pc`
 - this would trigger an `onTrack` callback on the other side

+> our first webRTC SDP exchnaged many not have any data/stream details in it,
+> we will be adding/removing tracks later on, and when we do chagne the track we need to let the other party know
+> to help with this we have `negotiationneeded` callback, which will do all the heavy lifting exchanging the updated SDP

 <br> <br>